 Slow Cooker Shakshuka is a flavorful, slow-cooked tomato sauce with poached eggs cooked right inside the sauce.
 It’s a great meatless meal that is naturally gluten-free and low carb.

 I had never made Shakshuka until I joined (and then started working for) Cook Smarts.
-Shakshuka (made on the stovetop) is a popular recurring recipe for our meal plan members.
-Now it’s one of my favorite vegetarian meals too.
+Shakshuka made on the stovetop is a popular recurring recipe for our meal plan members (check out my stovetop version, Shakshuka with Feta and White Beans).
+Now it's one of my favorite vegetarian meals too.
 Crack eggs into the flavorful sauce at the end of cooking and they poach to perfection.
-It’s an easy veggie-packed dinner and, since I always serve it with warm pita bread or naan, it’s an easy sell for my kids too.
+It's an easy veggie-packed dinner and, since I always serve it with warm pita bread or naan, it’s an easy sell for my kids too.

 Speaking of kiddos...we had our first substantial snow of the season yesterday (6+ inches and more today) and Molly and Clara's school was cancelled.
 They're in kindergarten, so this was their first "real" snow day, and they instantly got it.
 The universal snow day look of joy crossed both their faces.
 We'll have to get out to play in the snow a bit, but I'm feeling very grateful for all those freezer meals we have tucked away.
 It's nice to know that dinner is already done while I work to entertain three cooped-up kids.
 And this shakshuka makes a great freezer meal - it defrosts fast and then can simmer in the slow cooker all day long!

 The tomato sauce in shakshuka develops tons of flavor while it simmers all day.
 It’s also very forgiving, so if you need something that can cook on low during a long day of work, this is a winner.
 Let it cook on low for 7 to 8 hours and then it can hold on the warm setting for up to 4 more.
 (Just be sure to turn it up to high when you add the eggs so they will poach properly.)